Observational appearance and photon rings of non-singular black holes from anisotropic fluids: Acknowledgements

 \section{Acknowledgements}

 A.~R. would like to express his gratitude to Silesian University in Opava, Czech Republic, for their financial support, and is very grateful for the hospitality of the University of Valencia and the Complutense University of Madrid (Spain).
+The creation of this article was supported by the grant program Vouchers for Universities in the Moravian-Silesian Region (registration number CZ.10.03.01/00/23\_042/0000390).
 This work is supported by the Spanish National Grants PID2022-138607NBI00 and CNS2024-154444, funded by MICIU/AEI/10.13039/501100011033 (Spain).